regancipher/regancipher.github.io/_posts/2025-10-09-soundpeats-h3-review.md

 I made some slight changes to the sound in the SoundPEATS app, although the adjustments don't do as much to the FR as you might expect.
 Ignoring the 8kHz resonance peak, even the mild bass adjustments don't seem to do much, but this EQ at least made the H3 a little more palatable.
 I'll update the review with a better EQ once I've had a proper chance to tune them to my liking, probably with Wavelet as PEATS Audio is a bit limited.

 The travails with the default sound aside, there are plenty of positives.
 The triple driver setup (two Bellsing balanced armatures plus a 12mm custom polymer dynamic driver) delivers much better coherency than their last stab at this, the Opera05.
-Group delay measurements confirm the perceived strong phase response and driver integration, and the imaging precision is easily SoundPEATS' best achievement yet, with an almost holographic stage presentation and accurate instrument separation and spatial cues, at least by TWS standards.
+Group delay measurements confirm the perceived strong phase response and driver integration, and the imaging precision is easily SoundPEATS' best achievement yet, with an almost holographic stage presentation (by TWS standards) and accurate instrument separation and spatial cues.
 Harmonic distortion is well controlled, particularly in the upper registers where it drops as low as 0.06% at 90dB.
 This level of performance is usually reserved for sets upwards of £150 and is testament to the ambition and delivery of such a project, which only succeeds when you've made the mistakes previously to learn from.

 Whilst the macrodetail and dynamics, after a little EQ adjustment, deliver emphatically, critical listening will reveal a slight shortcoming in microdetail, with vocals sometimes sounding a little 'smoothed over' when you have more complex layering.
+The staging is impressive and the dynamics are good, but if you switch to something like the Vitas soon after, the gulf in class is very evident.

-SoundPEATS are trying to straddle the line between 'fun' and 'audiophile', so this can be forgiven to a degree, but if you're expecting a detail monster, you might be left wanting a little, and whilst the tonality is good by triple driver standards, it lacks the organic charm of something like Moondrop's Golden Ages 2, a set that combines a tuning and Planar driver selection that meshes meticulously.
-I've seen some comments that the H3 could rival the high-end hybrids like the Rex5, Vitas and ZX1....in reality, it falls short, not just in tonality and micro detail, but in the bass too, which is a bit pillowy compared to the Vitas, for example, which purrs by comparison, flexing layer after layer and exuding textured resonance.
+SoundPEATS are trying to straddle the line between 'fun' and 'audiophile', so this can be forgiven to a degree, and it's kudos to them  that they've attempted to squeeze this level of audio engineering from a bud that also does ANC and calls pretty well.
+But if you're expecting a detail monster, you might be left wanting a little, and whilst the tonality is good by triple driver standards, it lacks the organic charm of even something like Moondrop's Golden Ages 2, a set that combines a tuning and Planar driver selection that meshes meticulously.
+I've seen some comments that the H3 could rival the high-end hybrids like the Rex5, ZX1 and the aforementioned Vitas....in reality, it falls short, not just in tonality and micro detail, but in the bass too, which is a bit pillowy compared to the Vitas, for example, which purrs by comparison, flexing layer after layer and exuding textured resonance.
 The H3 is kinda in the middle - a step up from standard dual-driver TWS offerings that cram in a BA for spec-sheet top trumps, but never really troubling the big hitters.

 <div style="text-align: center; margin: 2rem 0;">
     <img src="/assets/images/reviews/soundpeats-h3/graph.png" alt="ANC off comparison" style="max-width: 100%; border-radius: 12px;">